DoctorPCOD/DoctorPCOD/labs/code_rubric.md

   - Using fast PWM with a motor
   - Enabling (but not using) the analog comparator
   - Using free-running mode when needing to change `ADMUX` (this is **low** severity if accounted for elsewhere in code)
+- A variable is global when it should be local
+- Not using pointers in passing an array to a function
+- `if`/`else if`/`else` issues
+  - Using repeated `if` with mutually exclusive conditions
+  - Using an empty `if` and filled `else` instead of using negative logic
+  - Using `if` and an empty `else`
+- Incorrect or conflicting keywords
+  - Not using `const` correctly
+- Code is in the `loop` function that should be in the `setup` function

 ## Qualitative Issues